Stuyk/altv-typescript/README.md

 ### Excerpt

 alt:V has a lot of Boilerplates for TypeScript.
 However, they have one feature missing.

 They fail to create an environment where you can support multiple resource compilations.

-This boilerplate aims to fix that and allow multiple resources to be compiled at once and all your mods.
+This boilerplate aims to fix that and allow multiple resources to be compiled at once and all your mods to be copied over and maintain folder hierarchy.

 ### Features